HL7/davinci-alerts/source/pages/usecases.md

 {% include img-portrait.html img="admit_message_graph1.svg" caption="Figure 6" %}

-The other "required if present" resources defined in the framework are those referenced by `MessageHeader.author`, `MessageHeader.responsible`, `MessageHeader.sender` and by referenced by the US Core Encounter Profile.
+The other "required if present" resources defined in the framework are those referenced by `MessageHeader.author`, `MessageHeader.responsible`, `MessageHeader.sender` and those referenced by the US Core Encounter Profile.
 These combine to make up a 'generic' Encounter message bundle structure illustrated in figure 7 below:

 {% include img-portrait.html img="admit_message_graph2.svg" caption="Figure 7" %}